-The votes from American Idol‘s “Rush Week” are in and tonight we learned who’s making it through to the finals to make up the Top 13!
-Ten have been decided by America and five chosen contestants sang for their lives – after which the judges picked three wildcards.
+The votes from American Idol‘s “Rush Week” are in and on Feb.
+20 we learned who’s making it through to the finals to make up the Top 13!
+Ten have been decided by America and five chosen contestants sang for their lives — after which the judges picked three wildcards.
 (Anybody else get the feeling that there is way too much math happening with American Idol this week?)
 See below for who made it through and to see when we thought JLo channeled someone from American Idol past in her critique!

 ‘American Idol’ Rush Week Results: Top 10 Revealed

 1. Ryan Seacrest named Malaya Watson as the first to make it through and the delightful weirdo ran around the stage, touching people’s hands and generally being our favorite.

 [hl_ndn videoid=”25616524″ videotitle=”Mariah: ‘Idol’ Did Not See Real Me” ]

 3. Emily Piriz, newly-minted legal adult whose song choice was — we thought unjustly — criticized by Harry Connick Jr. last week also made it in!
 You do you, Emily!

 4. Alex Preston, 20, the boy we would have had a crush on in our freshman year (and, JK, the boy we currently have a crush on), is also somebody we’re really excited to see more from!